 Sadly, on March 19, 1982, he was killed during a tour stop in Leesburg, Florida, when the small commuter airplane he was riding in crashed into Osbourne’s tour bus.
 He was only 25.

 Rhoads’ legend and influence grew exponentially after his death.
-He is regularly included in “greatest guitarists” lists, has had several signature model guitars released posthumously in his honor by Jackson (opens in new tab) and Gibson (opens in new tab), and is regularly cited as a favorite by new generations of prominent players.
+He is regularly included in “greatest guitarists” lists, has had several signature model guitars released posthumously in his honor by Jackson and Gibson, and is regularly cited as a favorite by new generations of prominent players.

 In 2021, Rhoads was inducted into the Rock and Roll Hall of Fame.
 Rage Against the Machine’s Tom Morello has called him “the Robert Johnson of heavy metal,” a reference to the influence of his too-brief catalog and life.